Raksha-17/Loan_Interest_Rate_Analysis/README.md

 # Loan Interest Rates Analysis with Python

 ## Overview
 I've joined a fintech startup tasked with improving customer loan offers.
-Using the 🔗Bondora P2P Loans dataset, I'll build build insights about what factors help determine a person's interest rate.
+Using the [Bondora P2P Loans](https://www.kaggle.com/datasets/marcobeyer/bondora-p2p-loans?select=LoanData.csv) dataset, I'll build build insights about what factors help determine a person's interest rate.
 I will work your way to creating a predictive model to estimate loan interest rates, which will guide your company in personalizing loan terms efficiently.

 The features used in this project are: